Thai Town, Los Angeles: Neighborhood

 gourmands can stock up on bitter melon and round Thai eggplant.
 A Thai dessert shop offers preserved jackfruit, Pandan cookies and Kring Krang, crisply sweetened rice.
-The large Silom supermarket occupies the middle of a block near Hobart Boulevard, its exterior the rose-hued color of dusk with ornate trimming and a spirit house, draped with colorful garlands and a stone-faced Buddha image, guarding the entrance from destructive forces.
+The large Silom supermarket occupies the middle of a block near Hobart Boulevard, its exterior the rose-hued color of dusk with ornate trimming and a spirit house, draped with colorful garlands and a stone-faced Buddha image, guarding the entrance from destructive forces.M.
+Padoongpatt also states that Thai Town houses an abundance of Thai restaurants which has been a significant channel in which Thai-Americans justify the occupying of spaces.

-One result of the influx of Thai people into East Hollywood was that the neighborhood became a "point of entry" for other Thais, many of whom came to study at Southland universities.
+Demographics

-Armenian immigrants own much of the property and live in the surrounding apartment buildings.
-One newspaper writer commented in 2000 that the neighborhood's ethnic politics are "complex and layered."
+The neighborhood has been the home to immigrant groups, including Armenians and Latinos, for a long time, and Thai Americans began settling there in the 1960s.
+It is estimated that there are approximately 300,000 Armenians currently living in or near Thai Town.

-Population
+The influx of Thai people into East Hollywood made the neighborhood a "point of entry" for the 80,000 Thais estimated to be living in Southern California.
+Many came with the intention to attend Southern California universities.
+Another pull factor was a historically booming restaurant industry at the time which attracted business owners in search of economic opportunity.

 Data for the area show that 27% of households live below the poverty line—a rate 12 percentage points higher than the county average.
 Fueling the persistent poverty has been the arrival of thousands of working-class Thai immigrants in the last two decades who have flooded sweatshops, restaurant kitchens and, most recently, massage parlors, said Chancee Martorell, executive director of the Thai Community Development Center, which has conducted several studies on the plight of Thai Town.